-PAP Category RAP Findings Type of Losses Entitlements Actions/Responsibilities Owners of the affected lands 95 unique owners/ shareholders of 76 affected private lands Loss of private lands Cash compensation at full replacement cost is paid to the right owners.
-Compensation for lands will be paid from Expropriation Budget.
-Within these, 17 private parcels are being If the remaining part of the land is "unviable" after partial permanent expropriation, the remaining parts may be expropriated under law as per unviable land acquisition Project Company will take a role in informing the public about the issue and the Project will prepare Guide to Land Acquisition (GLAC) and distribute it to all settlements. expropriated/pylon will be erected criteria .
+PAP Category RAP Findings Type of Losses Entitlements Actions/Responsibilities Owners of the affected lands 172 unique owners/ shareholders of 71 affected private lands Loss of private lands Cash compensation at full replacement cost is paid to the right owners.
+Compensation for lands will be paid from Expropriation Budget. ' Within these, 24 private parcels are being If the remaining part of the land is "unviable" after partial permanent expropriation, the remaining parts may be expropriated under law as per unviable land acquisition Project Company will take a role in informing the public about the issue and the Project will prepare Guide to Land Acquisition (GLAC) and distribute it to all settlements. expropriated/pylons will be erected criteria 10 .
 In the full replacement cost, the compensation is paid, including the transaction costs necessary to purchase a new property.
 In order to determine the damage caused during the erection of pylons/towers or the stringing of wires, the relevant part of the land should be photographed before and after construction.
 The Project Company, especially the subcontractor company carrying out the construction, will follow up the damage to agricultural activities or trees in the fields.
-Formal/informal owners of the trees on the affected lands Six parcels are noted to have trees.
-The number of trees to be cut during the construction Compensation of trees and other fixed assets are paid in accordance with national Land Expropriation Law and PS5 and PR5 in cash to tree owners.
+Formal/informal owners of the trees on the affected lands 14 parcels are noted to have trees.
+The number of trees to be cut during the construction Losses of trees Compensation of trees and other fixed assets are paid in accordance with national Land Expropriation Law and PS5 and PR5 in cash to tree owners.
 A CMB licenced firm valuated the trees in accordance with PS5 and PR5 (at full replacement value).
-There are deductions non- comply with international standards (See process will be determined.
+There are deductions non- comply with international standards.
+These process will be determined.
 Outstanding full replacement value (top-up payment) will be provided from the RAP-LRP Fund.
-Cash compensation for affected trees at full replacement value will be provided.
-Appendix A1).
-These will be paid from RAP-LRP fund at updated value.
-Owners/users of the land which will be There are easement rights on all parcels (76) within the scope of ETL construction.
-Limitation of land use for the establishment Easement value for permanent and temporary easement right determined by the Company in accordance with criteria specified by law, considering the decrease of the total land A thorough assessment will be conducted of the easement's impact on land value and productivity.
-The losses and damages will be assessed by independent expert from the
+Cash compensation for affected trees at full replacement value will be provided. will be paid from RAP-LRP fund at updated value.
+Beneficiaries of the affected forestlands The PAP affected by the operation in the forested area has not been identified but will be monitored during the Loss of common Access to forestlands will be provided.
+If access for benefiting activities cannot be provided during the construction period, land users whose livelihood is Technical and feasible measures will be explored to provide access to pasture areas, and proper passages will be

-&lt;sup>12 If the remaining part of the expropriated property is not suitable for cultivation/benefit, expropriation of the remaining property must be made within thirty days after the submission of a written notice without the need to file a lawsuit in the administrative court (Expropriation Law Article 12, pr.7).
+10 If the remaining part of the expropriated property is not suitable for cultivation/benefit, expropriation of the remaining property must be made within thirty days after the submission of a written notice without the need to file a lawsuit in the administrative court (Expropriation Law Article 12, pr.7).